rerdavies/pipedal/docs/Debugging.md

     pipedalconfig -stop  #Stops the Jack service as well.

-But there's no harm in running a debug react server that's configured to connect to the web socket of a production instance of pipedal on port 80, if you aren't planning to debug C++ code.
+But there's no harm in running a debug react server that's configured to connect to the web socket of a production instance of pipedald on port 80, if you aren't planning to debug C++ code.

 In production, the pipedald web server serves the PiPedal web socket, as well as static HTML from the  built react components.
 But while debugging, it is much more convenient to use the React debug server for